eralpship/web-dev-workshop/docs/fetch-data.md

   };
 ```

-We check which city was clicked from the `city` parameter `handleOnForecastCityClicked`. `toLowerCase` is needed because city titles come from are capitalized as `Helsinki` so `helsinki` would not match otherwise.
+We check which city was clicked from the `city` parameter `handleOnForecastCityClicked`.
+The `toLowerCase` function is needed because the city titles are capitalized unlike in the api call.

-Now when you try clicking individual cities you should see that only that one gets loaded.
+Now when you try clicking individual cities you should see that only the selected one gets loaded.

 https://github.com/eralpship/web-dev-workshop/assets/106536625/a06ac305-dc7c-4c99-a2f7-7e22cc698d62